evex-dev/expose-kit/README.md

 Notes:
 - Each replacement is validated by reparsing; unsafe replacements are skipped.
-    (There is a limit, so please note that the object is immutable.)
+    (This object is intended to be immutable, so caution is required)

 ---